Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Study and Dataset

 \subsubsection{Step 1: Evidence}

 Raters were first asked to read a news article by clicking on the URL.
-In order to solicit an informed judgment on the article, raters were asked to search for corroborating evidence (using a search engine) and provide a link to that evidence in the rating form (see Figure \ref{fig:screen1}).
+In order to solicit an informed judgment on the article, raters were asked to search for corroborating evidence (using a search engine) and provide a link to that evidence in the rating form\delminor{ (see Figure \ref{fig:screen1})}.
+The system had automated checks to ensure that – 1) each entry was a valid URL, 2) it was not from the same website as the original article, and 3) it was not a google search link.. \revminor{We provide screenshots of the rating interface used during the study in Appendix (Figure \ref{fig:screen1}, \ref{fig:screen2}, \ref{fig:screen3}, \ref{fig:screen4})}